Crete to Rhodes

 Mango Rooms

-Crete to Rhodes - a good budget option within the walls of the Old Town of Rhodes is Mango Rooms, above a cafe with internet, on the very pretty and leafy Dorieos Square.
+Mango Rooms - a good budget option within the walls of the Old Town of Rhodes, above a cafe, on the very pretty and leafy Dorieos Square.

-In the plateia is the old stone pergola and many trees, within walking distance are lots of cafes and restaurants including “The Walk Inn” with live music and home-made pizza and Pizania Taverna at 24 Sofokleous which is a seafood taverna with plenty of atmosphere, great service and yummy seafood.
+In the plateia is the old stone pergola and many trees, within walking distance are lots of cafes and restaurants.

 Greek fashion designers Nikos and Takis have dressed Sofia Loren, Ornella Mutti, Jackie Onassis, Elizabeth Taylor, Maria Callas and Nana Mouskouri among others over the years and have now turned their design talents to restoring and decorating this 19th century building in the centre of Rhodes.